godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/quickstart.md

 <img src={useBaseUrl("img/evmTask1-3.png")} width="40%"/>

 Now, wait for your Layer 1 transaction to be completed.
 You should see your transaction in the list in the middle of the page.

+**Note:** this might take a min to process.

-After using Layer 1 faucet, your "L1 Balance" should be equal to "10,000 CKB" or more.
+After using the Layer 1 faucet, your "L1 Balance" should be equal to "10,000 CKB" or more.

 <img src={useBaseUrl("img/evmTask1-4.png")} width="40%"/>